OpenSourceBrain/OSB_Documentation/contents/Help/02_Creating_Your_Project.md

 ### Write your documentation/wiki

-OSB documentation may be generated using [Markdown format syntax](https://daringfireball.net/projects/markdown/basics) and some further Redmine and OSB clauses (See bellow for further information).
-Note Markdown allows using most html syntax (i.e. videos...).
-In order to be as compatible as possible with GitHub wikis OSB uses [GitHub Flavored Markdown](https://help.github.com/articles/markdown-basics).
-You can find a cheatsheet [here](http://127.0.0.1:3000/help/en/wiki_markdown_syntax.html).
+OSB documentation is written in [Markdown format syntax](https://daringfireball.net/projects/markdown/basics), together with some further Redmine and OSB specific additions (See below for further information).
+Note Markdown allows you to include most HTML syntax (i.e. videos...).
+In order to be as compatible as possible with GitHub wikis, OSB uses [GitHub Flavored Markdown](https://help.github.com/articles/markdown-basics).
+You can find a cheatsheet [here](/help/en/wiki_markdown_syntax.html).

 We describe briefly some OSB/Redmine functions to facilitate the doc generation process